umbraco/rfcs/cms/0022-ui-library.md

 ## Out of Scope
 - **Technology/framework** for Umbraco’s backoffice
 - **How components are used in the backoffice**: The usage examples in this RFC are examples of how this could be done but not settled.
-- **Umbraco Design System** Its our intention to provide the parts nesecary for package developers to follow the Umbraco style, but this will not be part of this project.
+- **Umbraco Design System** It's our intention to provide the parts necessary for package developers to follow the Umbraco style, but this will not be part of this project.
 - **No specific purpose** We want to ensure any product can use this Library, therefore we do not want this to be specific towards the backoffice or any other usages.